sfinnie/helloLSP/readme.md

 If we're to implement a language *server*, we need a *language*.
 Real language servers deal with programming languages.
 Implementing programming languages is an entire body of theory and practice in itself and that's not the objective here (though, if that's your bag, you could do a lot worse that starting with Bob Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/)).

-Thankfully we don't need anythong approaching the complexity of a real programming language to implement a language server: we can use something simpler instead.  *Much* simpler, in fact.
+Thankfully we don't need anything approaching the complexity of a real programming language to implement a language server: we can use something simpler instead.  *Much* simpler, in fact.
 Let's call the language *greet*: it's only purpose is to express simple greetings.
 First, a couple of examples:

     Hello bob
     Goodbye Nellie